Revision 15-4; Effective October 1, 2015

 TANF, SNAP, TP 08 and TA 31

-Staff should have the verification information for the client-related questions available during the interview to immediately confirm the responses.
-Not all the questions are applicable to every household, and staff should use prudent judgment to determine whether enough questions apply to the household's situation and whether the person being interviewed provides accurate responses.
+Have the verification information for the client-related questions available during the interview to immediately confirm the responses.
+Not all the questions are applicable to every household.
+Staff should use prudent person principle to determine if enough questions apply to the household's situation and if the person being interviewed provides accurate responses.

-From the lists below, staff should ask as many head of household-related questions as needed to allow the person being interviewed an opportunity to respond accurately to a total of two questions.
+The person being interviewed must respond accurately to two questions from the lists below.
+Ask as many head of household-related questions as needed to allow the person to provide two accurate responses.

 Initially, questions with available verifications should be chosen from a source other than the application, such as: